jvataidee/ObjectTrackingYOLOR/README.md

 * Handles exceptions and ensures smooth execution.

 Note: The YOLOR algorithm is implemented in the yolor module, which is imported at the beginning of the script.

+#About YOLOR:

+YOLOR (You Only Look Once for Object Recognition) is an object detection algorithm based on the YOLO (You Only Look Once) architecture.
+It is implemented in the yolor library, which is available in this repository: https://github.com/WongKinYiu/yolor.

+YOLOR is renowned for its efficiency and accuracy in object detection in images and videos.
+It performs detection and tracking in a single step, making it suitable for real-time applications.
+The algorithm utilizes a convolutional neural network (CNN) to extract features from images and generate bounding boxes with the detected object classes.